rp4/oldML/_posts/2015-02-10-Gradient_boost.md

 image: gradient_boosting_head.jpg
 ---

 #### Below is an example of a Gradient Boosting model.
-I used a loan dataset (found here:https://www.kaggle.com/zhijinzhai/loandata), which contains loans that customers paid off or neglected to pay.
+I used a [loan dataset](https://www.kaggle.com/zhijinzhai/loandata), which contains loans that customers paid off or neglected to pay.
 The model created attempts to quantify the risk of each customer.

 ```python